wp-plugins/slideshow-satellite/readme.txt

 See the manual and videos and more: http://c-pr.es/satellite

 == Changelog ==
+= 2.1.2 =
+* Add Stretch and Center
+* Lightbox Readiness
+* Timing issue with no caption
+* Minor bug fixes

 = 2.1 =
 * Slideshow Themes Added: Infinite Scroll & Flipbooks
 * Infinite Scrolls for Admin Slides